 Almost all the variables calculated within the simulation depend on other spatial and temporal factors, which may give rise to a rogue variable that contains unrealistic values.
 The software corrects this in most cases, but it may also be the case that the variable unexpectedly went to a value such as zero before it is used for a division in the next operation, which triggers an error.

 This does not arise because of a programming error, but of the dataset being damaged during calculations.
 Checking the validity of the data before every operation is not possible as it would increase the calculation time dramatically.
 An immense number of “intelligent” routines have been introduced into ENVI-met to autocorrect the most common problems.
 Ultimately, it is a sophisticated numerical tool, and these routine errors are inherent in numerical modeling.

-You might also want to check our forum, where many individual cases are answered.
+You might also want to check our support center, where many individual cases are answered.

 There is no general cause for why a model may not run correctly.
 In most cases you have to try different things to get a stable simulation if errors are occurring.
 However, if your configuration does not work, here are a few things to check:

 - Was Windows working properly when the simulation crashed?
 ENVI-met allocates huge amounts of memory for data storage.
 If a program crashes or Windows has serious issues either before or during the model run, stored data may be lost.
 Do not run ENVI-met if there is little remaining memory, and make sure that the simulation is run in your physical memory, NOT in the virtual memory.

 - Does ENVI-met crash at the beginning?
 Check the simulation log output present on the screen.
 Use the “Check Model” option to generate a review of the output.
 Check to see if the input files and database files are ok and contain realistic values.
 Problems with the model area design often lead to simulation crashes.